raesuarez/raesuarez.github.io/index.markdown

 ---
 layout: home
-title: Welcome!
 ---
+Welcome all!

-# Welcome to my portfolio!
+# Thank you for visiting my portfolio!

 Hello all!
 My name is Rachel Suarez and welcome to my website!
 I am a rising junior at Wellesley College studying Computer Science.
 I am mainly interested in video game development and computer networks.
 I have experience in video game design and research, as well as beginner skills in software engineering.